- 1. Choose your keywords carefully

 Rules that are too flexible or not respected by students

 Having flexible class rules will make your students want to take advantage of them.
 And if you do not respect them yourself, they might not be very effective.
-It can create a hostile environment in your classroom when the rules are not taken seriously by you or your students.
+It can create a hostile environment in your classroom when these general classroom rules are not taken seriously by you or your students.

 Here are some simple steps you can take to get started: